Volatility of Bond Prices in the Secondary Market

 Duration — the Measure of a Bond's Volatility

 Duration is the average time it takes to receive all cash flows from a bond or other asset.
 It is a mathematical formula that calculates a bond's volatility independently of its maturity and yield, for a particular current interest rate, which allows an easier comparison of different bonds.
-Duration is measured in years, and is equal to the volatility of a zero coupon bond with a term equal to the duration.
+Duration is measured in years, equal to the volatility of a zero coupon bond with a term equal to the duration.
 By reducing bonds to an equivalent zero, it becomes easy to see which is more volatile — the greater the duration, the more volatile the bond.
 Duration increases with a lower yield and longer maturity.

 The formula for duration, first published by Frederick Macaulay in 1938, sums the present value of each interest payment multiplied by the time until that payment is received, and divides it by the sum of the present value of each payment.

 |t × Ct|

 (1 + y)t

 by the yield to maturity, which =